Category Archives: Business Communication

 During the work project women talked significantly more than men, except when groups included seven or more people.

-In addition, women sat closer to other women in these groups.
+In addition, women sat closer to other women in larger project groups.

 Sebastian Schnorf